guglielmino/gamma-scalping/README.md

 Our goal is to make complex concepts accessible.
 If you're new to options, this guide will walk you through the core ideas.
 If you're an experienced trader, you'll find a powerful, configurable engine to build upon.

-**Disclaimer:** This project is for educational and informational purposes only.
-Trading financial instruments, especially options, involves substantial risk and is not suitable for all investors.
-The developers and Alpaca assume no responsibility for any financial losses incurred as a result of using this software. **Always run in a paper trading environment first.**

 ---

 ## The Core Concept: A Race Against Time